samwherever/samallen.pro/docs/portfolio/developer-resources.md

 | Constants | All capital letters, separated by underscores.
 Never use spaces. | `NUMBER_OF_CATS`|

 !!! tip
-    Avoid using type identification in variable and function identifiers, like `string stringName`, `bool bResult`, and so on.
+    Avoid using type identification in variable identifiers, like `string stringName`, `bool bResult`, and so on.